SP25-ZJY/SP25CS151-Template/pa/PA_0-4_README_Template.md

       1. To make it clear that you understand what you've done, or
       2. Where you need the most help in getting ready to write the code.

-Submit an additional file (PDF or image) containing:
-- A signed or emailed statement from your user that indicates their need for your software to solve this problem.
-- **✅ The document must be in the project folder and pushed to GitHub ✅**

-If you decided to design a smarter computer player, note that in your document and why you designed it that way, so that you can get feedback on your design.

-Your algorithm should follow the requirements of an algorithm, and contain all the requirements for this assignment. **There should not be any code.**
+Your algorithm should follow the requirements of an algorithm, and contain all the requirements for this assignment.
+> **There should not be any code or anything that resbles code (e.g. print or input functions).**

-### `FINAL SUBMISSION due Monday 01/27 11:59PM`
+### `FINAL SUBMISSION due Thursday 02/13 11:59PM`
 **🔶 Commit and Push to GitHub: 🔶**

 1. Completed [`main.py`](main.py) file